RedHat-UX/red-hat-design-system/docs/theming/customizing.md

 A custom theme may be used for very specific brand projects like campaigns.
 However, the light and dark themes are fine for the majority of other projects.
-If your project does need a custom theme, contact the Brand team and [Design system][contact] team for guidance.
+If your project does need a custom theme, contact the Brand team and [Design system](https://github.com/RedHat-UX/red-hat-design-system/discussions) team for guidance.
 A custom theme may feature a bespoke color palette, but try to use other styles with elements and patterns from the design system if possible.